skip to content

 The East of England Population Health Research Hub

-The East of England Population Health Research Hub (EoE PHResH) is a collaborative network of population health practitioners, academics and regional research infrastructures in the East of England region.
+The East of England Population Health Research Hub (EoE PHResH) was a collaborative network of population health practitioners, academics, and regional research infrastructures across the East of England region.

-EoE PHResH connects regional research expertise with local public health in practice to inform, co-design and implement responsive research and public health evaluations.
+EoE PHResH connected regional research expertise with local public health practice to inform, co-design, and implement responsive research and public health evaluations.

 The Story So Far